HieuNguyens2/AtliQ-Hotel-Dashboard/README.md

 ## Task
 - Create the metrics based on the metric list using DAX (Power BI)
 - Create a dashboard to assist them in addressing the problem.

 ## Dataset Details
 This file contains all the meta information regarding the columns described in the CSV files.
-We have provided 5 CSV files as well as a metric list
+We have provided 5 CSV files:
 * dim_date
 * dim_hotels
 * dim_rooms